donaldrauscher/blog/_posts/2017-01-09-hip-game-riddler.markdown

 \end{aligned}"></div>
 {% endraw %}

-The largest N for which the optimal solution to this integer program is 0 (indicating a tie) is 6!
+A 6x6 board is the largest board for which the optimal solution to this integer program is 0, indicating a tie.
 For a 7x7 board, the optimal solution still has 3 squares.
-Here's what the board looks like:
+And ties must be impossible on any larger boards since they will of course contain a 7x7 sub-board.
+Here's what optimal solutions on the 6x6 and 7x7 boards look like:
 <table style="width:100%;"><tr>
 <td style="width:50%; "><img src="/img/hip-n6.png" style="display:block; margin-left:auto; margin-right:auto;"></td>
 <td style="width:50%;"><img src="/img/hip-n7.png" style="display:block; margin-left:auto; margin-right:auto;"></td>